 Business Automobile Liability insurance, including bodily injury/property damage coverage, with a combined single limit of not less than One Million Dollars ($1,000,000) per accident

-Indemnification: Hauler will indemnify, defend and hold harmless Authorized Client Representative, and Client, the owners of the Service Location, their respective related and affiliated entities and each of their respective members, principals, beneficiaries, partners, officers, trustees, directors, employees, (collectively the "Client Related Parties") against and from all causes of action, whether in tort or contract and all liabilities, obligations, damages, penalties, claims, costs, charges and expenses, including, without limitation, reasonable attorneys' fees and other professional fees (if and to the extent permitted by law), which may be imposed upon, incurred by, or asserted against Client or any of the Related Parties arising, directly or indirectly, out of or in connection with the acts or omissions of Hauler or any of its agents, servants, contractors, employees, licensees or invitees.
+Indemnification: Hauler will indemnify, defend and hold harmless Authorized Client Representative, and Client, the owners of the Service Location, their respective related and affiliated entities and each of their respective members, principals, beneficiaries, partners, officers, trustees, directors, employees, (collectively the "Client Related Parties") against and from all causes of action, whether in tort or contract or otherwise and all liabilities, obligations, damages, losses, penalties, claims, costs, charges and expenses, including, without limitation, reasonable attorneys' fees and other professional fees (if and to the extent permitted by law), which may be imposed upon, incurred by, or asserted against Client or any of the other Client Related Parties arising, directly or indirectly, out of or in connection with the acts or omissions of Hauler or any of its agents, servants, contractors, employees, licensees or invitees.

 No Waiver: One or more waivers of any covenant or condition by Client or Hauler shall not be construed as a waiver of a subsequent breach of the same covenant or condition.

 Electronic Access to Invoices: Access to invoices via scheduled data transfer, online portal, email delivery or any other electronic methods will be provided to Refuse Specialists.
-If any form of electronic delivery or retrieval of invoices is withheld it will result in automatic termination of this agreement.
+If any form of electronic delivery or retrieval of invoices is withheld it will result in automatic termination of this Agreement.

 Damages: All Parties shall have the right to all legal and equitable remedies.